 The Northern Drakensberg region is one of the most popular tourist destinations within the range as it includes the highest reaches of the mountains.
 The region includes the uKhahlamba Drakensberg Park (a World Heritage Site), which encompasses the Golden Gate National Park and the Royal Natal National Park.

 Some popular destinations within the Northern Drakensberg are Tugela Falls, which is the second highest waterfall in the world, and the Amphitheatre, which is regarded as one of the most impressive cliff faces on the planet.
+The Drakensberg Traverse also starts in this side of the range, this is one of the most dangerous trails in the world.

 The Northern Drakensberg Mountains also feature thousands of Bushmen rock paintings.
 These rock paintings are incredibly diverse in subject matter and give us a glimpse of what life was like for the San people.